-My job as Chief Meteorologist centers around one thing: tracking storms to keep viewers and listeners safe and aware of dangerous weather in Southern Colorado.
-From our famous high plains blizzards, to light snow that creates icy roads... downslope wind storms in the winter, to gusty thunderstorms in the summer... cloud-to-ground lightning, to dangerous wind chills... in addition to tornadoes and hail, it's definitely a full time job!
+Chief Meteorologist Matt Meister eats, sleeps and breathes weather.
+He is always tracking storms to keep our viewers ahead of the weather in Southern Colorado.
+High plains blizzards, light snow that creates icy roads... downslope wind storms in the winter to gusty thunderstorms in the summer... lightning, wind chills, hail and tornadoes - he works to much!

-As a broadcast meteorologist, I bring some unique experience with me when it comes to analyzing storms.
-Before getting into television, I was employed at the National Center for Atmospheric Research (NCAR) in Boulder, where my work focused on thunderstorm initiation, growth and dissipation for use in an automated forecasting and tracking system called the NCAR Thunderstorm AutoNowcaster.
+Matt's work history includes the National Center for Atmospheric Research (NCAR) in Boulder.
+There he researched thunderstorm initiation, growth and dissipation as part of the automated forecasting and tracking system called the NCAR Thunderstorm AutoNowcaster.
 This system was deployed to Sydney, Australia and was used to forecast thunderstorms during the Summer Olympic Games in 2000.
-My work centered on surface-based wind shift lines and outflow boundaries.
-I had to track these features and how they related to thunderstorm development and/or intensification.
-This helps me now during the summer months because many times in our atmosphere, a thunderstorm will collapse and produce an outflow boundary (rain cooled air that acts like a mini cold front) that generates new storms.
+Matt's work centered on surface-based wind shift lines and outflow boundaries and their roles in developing and strengthening thunderstorms.
+Matt says this helps him now because, "during the summer months, our thunderstorms may collapse and produce an outflow boundary with rain cooled air that acts like a mini cold front.
+These can generate new storms.
 Our usually dry lower atmosphere makes these outflow boundaries very common from about mid June through early September.
-We have storms almost everyday and you'll usually hear me talk about these outflows as we track storms across the region.
+We have storms almost everyday and you'll usually hear me talk about these outflows as we track storms across the region."

-All of my education and professional experience resides along the Front Range.
-In addition to NCAR in Boulder, before coming to Colorado Springs I graduated Magna Cum Laude from the Metropolitan State College of Denver, earning a Bachelor of Science degree in Meteorology with a minor in Mathematics.
-I was then hired as the weekend meteorologist at KGWN-TV, the CBS affiiate in Cheyenne, Wyoming before arriving at NEWSCHANNEL 13 in September of 2001 as the weekend meteorologist.
-In addition to the weekend newscasts and live shots covering the weather, filling in when others were on vacation and doing a lot of behind the scenes computer work were my primary job functions.
-In April of 2005 I was promoted to the weekday evening meteorologist and later in the year became the Chief Meteorologist.
-In October of the same year I was the first meteorologist in southern Colorado to be recognized as a Certified Broadcast Meteorologist by the American Meteorological Society.
+In fact, all of Matt's education and professional experience resides along the Front Range.
+In addition to NCAR in Boulder, before coming to Colorado Springs he graduated Magna Cum Laude from the Metropolitan State College of Denver, earning a Bachelor of Science degree in Meteorology with a minor in Mathematics.
+Matt was then hired as the weekend meteorologist at KGWN-TV, the CBS affiliate in Cheyenne, Wyoming before arriving at NewsChannel 13 in September of 2001 as the weekend meteorologist.
+In April of 2005 Matt was promoted to the weekday evening meteorologist and later in the year became the Chief Meteorologist.
+In October of the same year Matt was the first meteorologist in southern Colorado to be recognized as a Certified Broadcast Meteorologist by the American Meteorological Society.